numfocus/DISC-committee/committee/public-meeting-minutes/2024-11-14-monthly-meeeting.md

 - Coordination of https://pydata.org/numhack/ - AI hackathon, created by - PyData Global Impact scholars 2023
 - Working on the final text of NF CoC
 - Participation in FLOSS monthly meeting

+### Kweyakie Blebo
+- Co-organizing the DISC Unconference 2025
+- Co-organizing Accra Lawtech hangout
+- Secured discounts for women from Because She Can(BSC) to attend Accra Lawtech hangout
+- Management of BSC
+- Spoke with the Girls of the computer engineering department at the Kwame Nkrumah University of Science and Technology